Adamdoesdumbcode/StamiChat/README.md

 3. Under the "Environment" section, set a new environment variable:
    - **Key:** `SECRET`
    - **Value:** Your own secret key (e.g., `supersecretkey`).
+ If in RARE cases the link isnt working, Simply go to your dashboard and click blueprints at the time.
+Create New Blueprint then scroll down and paste the github link in the *Public Git repository* Area then press Continue and it should do it for you.